rayomaz/BarrierBellman/README.md

 ```julia
    yaml_file = "benchmarks/linear/systems/contraction/sos.yaml"; include("benchmarks/barrier_synthesis.jl")
 ```
-The same command can be run for other benchmarks.
+The same commands can be run for other benchmarks: oscillator, roomtemperature, or pendulum.